robo-code/robocode/robocode.content/src/main/resources/ReadMe.txt

 -   [System Requirements](http://robowiki.net/wiki/Robocode/System_Requirements)

-If you want to program robots in .NET, you need to install the Robocode .NET API plug-in on top of Robocode.
+If you want to program robots in .NET or control Robocode from a .NET application, you need to install the Robocode .NET API plug-in on top of Robocode.
 The plug-in is installed by double-clicking the `robocode.dotnet-xxx-setup.jar` the same way as Robocode itself is installed.

-It is also possible to control Robocode from a .NET application.
-This is achived by installing the Robocode .NET Control API plug-in on top of Robocode, which is installed by double-clicking the ´robocode.dotnet.control-xxx-setup.jar`.

 ### 4. GETTING STARTED